-I also think it’s important for me to note that I acknowledge that Asians and Asian Americans are often racist, but that doesn’t mean that they can’t be victims of racism as well.
+I also think it’s important for me to note that I acknowledge that some Asian and Asian Americans are can be racist, but that doesn’t mean that they can’t be victims of racism as well.

 They’re not mutually exclusive and I can call out my people when they act out of line and support them when they are on the receiving end.

 Viruses don’t discriminate against people of certain racial or economic backgrounds.
 But it’s clear that people do.

 Systemic racism is dangerous, especially in this political climate.